edgedb/edgedb/docs/edgeql/path_resolution.rst

       'John Seward',
     }

+Or you could leverage the effect scopes have on path resolution.
+More on that :ref:`in the Scopes section <ref_eql_path_resolution_scopes>`.

 The reason ``with`` works here even though the alias ``U`` refers to the exact same set is that we only assume you want the path factored in this way when you use the same *symbol* to refer to a set.
 This means operations with